TheDeanLab/navigate/_sources/advanced.rst.txt

         └── plugin_config.yml

-* Install the plugin using one of two methods:
+Install the plugin using one of two methods:
-    * You can install a plugin by putting the whole plugin folder directly into ``navigate/plugins/``.
-      In this example, put "custom_device" folder and all its contents into "navigate/plugins".
+    * Install a plugin by putting the whole plugin folder directly into ``navigate/plugins/``.
+In this example, put ``custom_device`` folder and all its contents into ``navigate/plugins``.
-    * You can install this plugin through the menu :menuselection:`Plugins --> Install Plugin` by selecting the plugin folder.
+    * Alernatively, install this plugin through the menu :menuselection:`Plugins --> Install Plugin` by selecting the plugin folder.

-* The plugin is ready to use.
-For this plugin, you can now specify a CustomDevice in the `configuration.yaml` as follows:
+The plugin is ready to use.
+For this plugin, you can now specify a CustomDevice in the ``configuration.yaml`` as follows.

 .. code-block:: yaml